Events on This Day

 2022 - Twitter removed the nine members of its board and made its new owner, Elon Musk, its sole director.
 The previous week Musk fired Twitter’s top executives and tweeted, “the bird is freed.”
 He had bragged of plans to loosen restrictions on hate speech and misinformation, and make Twitter a haven of free speech.

-2022 - Taylor Swift became the first artist in history to claim all top-10 slots on the Billboard Hot 100 chart.
+2022 - Taylor Swift became the first artist in history to have songs in all top-10 slots on the Billboard Hot 100 chart.
 All the songs were tracks from her album Midnights.
 Anti-Hero was #1 -- her ninth career #1 hit.

 and more...